microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     WHERE collectionType = 'SuspiciousTransactions'
     ```

-7. Replace the SQL query with the following to create a view for the `Transactions` data to access all transactions.
-In the OPENROWSET statement, replace **`YOUR_ACCOUNT_NAME`** with the Azure Cosmos DB account name and **`YOUR_ACCOUNT_KEY`** with the Azure Cosmos DB Primary Key value you copied in Task 1 above.
+8. Replace the SQL query with the following to create a view for the `Transactions` data to access all transactions.
+In the OPENROWSET statement, replace **`YOUR_ACCOUNT_NAME`** with the Azure Cosmos DB account name that you copied in Task 1 above.

     ```sql
     USE Woodgrove